-Cargo theft can occur at any stage of the shipment process and can create in devastating supply chain disruptions.
+Cargo theft can occur at any stage of the shipment process and can result in devastating supply chain disruptions.
 Stolen cargo can also result in great monetary loss, particularly when valuable goods such as electronics or pharmaceuticals are taken.

 While it is difficult to completely prevent cargo theft, taking precautionary measures can be key in reducing the risk.
 Shippers should always prepare for theft before it happens, or partner with logistics experts like Red Kite who are knowledgeable about shipment security.